 If a new skill can’t be acquired in-house, it’s to your benefit as an employer to offer professional development opportunities outside of the office.
 Training seminars and certifications are widely offered and cover topics ranging from public speaking to coding languages.

 Consider allocating part of your annual budget to offer professional development stipends to employees.
-Not only is this an attractive benefit that will catch the eye of top talent, a continued learning stipend will also engage employees and help them gain knowledge that can propel your company further.
-Doing so will ensure your most skilled employees don’t burnout or feel like they’ve plateaued in their career.
+Not only is this an attractive benefit that will catch the eye of top talent, but a continued learning stipend will also engage employees and help them gain knowledge that can propel your company further.
+Doing so will ensure your most skilled employees don’t burnout or feel like they’ve plateaued in their careers.
 Encourage employees to use these stipends for learning opportunities like courses, certifications, professional memberships and conferences.

 5. Establish a Rotational Program